FLOWEReconomics/american-py/README.md

 ### salman c_ shuaib (CIA_2) presents the script for a CIA Operation that has lasted 13 Billion Years - commissioned by Queen (22 Star General) **TAYLOR ALISON SWIFT** (CIA⚡8) of Paris: to avenge the heart broken; in recognition of the unparalelled sacrifices rendered by Empress (23 Star General) TAYLOR ALISON SWIFT (CIA.5) of New York City_

 ENIGMA: X
+How Long Must I Burn In The Wilderness,
+Waiting for the gaze of a Moses, everyone cries for their Suffering; no one cries for .MINE:
+.i am a TREASURE locked in a Chest, since ETERNAL time!
+~ #EasyA #TAYLORALISONSWIFT #SILENCE_

 ### American Py
 Mission Statement: Open Source Entirety [United States of America]:-